 Describe the measures proposed to avoid or mitigate potential adverse impacts (having regard to best practice environmental management as defined in the EMPC Act) in order to achieve the environmental performance requirements (such as through pollution control technology or management practices).
-The extent to which they will overcome the anticipated impacts should be specified.
+The extent to which they may overcome the anticipated impacts should be specified.
 Where there are clear, alternative avoidance or mitigation measures for a particular adverse environmental impact, the alternatives should be reviewed, and the preferred option justified.
-Include discussion of the achievability of the measures.
+A discussion of the achievability of the measures should be provided.